messagebird/beanstalkd_exporter/README.md

 ## How does it work?

-Every now and then a goroutine connects to a beanstalkd server and asks for stats.
-These stats are then stored in memory for later.
+Every now and then, Prometheus will request a "scrape" of metrics from this application via an HTTP request to /metrics.
+During this scrape request the exporter will connect to beanstalk and ask for stats.
+Stats are fetched for the whole instance and for each individual tube.

-Every now and then Prometheus requests for stats.
-We read those from memory and respond.
+If you have many tubes and fetching stats one-by-one takes longer than your allowed scrape duration configured in prometheus, you can increase the number of concurrent tube stats workers via the `-num-tube-stat-workers` flag, to parallelize the work required.

 ## Usage

 Running beanstalkd_exporter is as easy as executing `beanstalkd_exporter` on the command line.
 Two arguments are required: `-config` and `-mapping-config` (see below for what they need).

 ```bash
 $ beanstalkd_exporter -config examples/servers.conf -mapping-config examples/mapping.conf
 ```

 Use the -h flag to get help information.

 ```bash
 $ beanstalkd_exporter -h
 Usage of ./bin/beanstalkd_exporter: